-Note If you are working with the option button field/control in an RM/Panels panel library, see Option Button Field/Control (on page 236)
+Note If you are working with the option button field/control in an RM/Panels panel library, see Option Button Field/Control (on page 231)

 All of the properties and events for this control are listed in the following tables.
-Properties and events that apply only to this control, or that require special consideration when used with it, are marked with an asterisk (\).
+Properties and events that apply only to this control, or that require special consideration when used with it, are marked with an asterisk ().
 These particular items are documented in the following sections.
-For information on the remaining properties and events, see Common Intrinsic Control Properties (on page 167) and Common Intrinsic Control Events (on page 179).
+For information on the remaining properties and events, see Common Intrinsic Control Properties (on page 166) and Common Intrinsic Control Events (on page 178).

-rieperaee
+Option Button Control: Properties

 3D FontItalic LeftScrollBar Tag

 Accelerator FontName Locked ToolTipEnabled

 Alignment FontSize ModalFrame ToolTipText

 AutoPress FontStrikethru Name Тор

 BackColor FontUnderline RightAlignedText Transparent

-ClientEdge ForeColor RightToLeftReading Value
+ClientEdge ForeColor Right To Left Reading Value

 Caption Group StaticEdge Visible

 Enabled Height TabIndex Width

 FontBold Left TabStop Z-Order

-Events
+Option Button Control: Events

 Click KeyDown KeyUp

 GotFocus KeyPress LostFocus